Number : Season 22, episode 1 of 6.

 The Sixth Doctor is probably at his grouchiest and most arrogant, in this one.
 And the on-and-off bickering with companion Peri, is most distracting.
 If they dislike each other so much – why travel together?

-They did get the relationship balance a bit better by Trial Of A Timelord but Baker was on borrowed time himself – by this point.
+They did get the relationship balance a bit better by Trial Of A Timelord but Baker’s Doctor and Peri were both on borrowed time – by then.

 Attack Of The Cybermen is a violent take on the Cybermen.
 For the most part, you have to admire its sheer minded bloody boldness.
 But its crass, unforgiving and loses its way – just like Baker’s Doctor himself.